Burdantes/Curvature-based-Analysis-of-Network-Connectivity-in-Private-Backbone-Infrastructures/README.md

 ### Installation
 Installation

-To get started with the repository, clone it to your local machine and install the necessary dependencies:
+To get started with the repository, clone it to your local machine and install the necessary dependencies.
+You can do this by running the following commands in your terminal.
+The code has been tested on Python 3.9:

 ```sh
 git clone https://github.com/yourusername/Curvature-based-Analysis-of-Network-Connectivity.git